Change Sole Proprietorship to LLC: Everything You Need to Know

 When you designate your company as an LLC you create a new legal person, as discussed above about corporations.
 By law, this person has most of the rights of an actual human being, with the ability to own property, businesses, and financial accounts.
 Those dissatisfied with the actions of the LLC will have to seek legal relief from the company itself, and are limited on how much they can recover by the scope of the company's assets.

 LLCs can have multiple owners, so when you convert your business, you can decide to bring in partners if you want.
 If not, it is perfectly fine to form a single-owner LLC.
 The laws governing its liability and taxation will function exactly the same.

 Of course, forming an LLC is a more complex legal action than simply starting up a sole proprietorship.
 It will probably require consultation with a lawyer and an outlay for filing fees.
 Those leery to make such a change due to those costs should look at the relative long-term advantages to different formations before making a choice.

 If you need help with reorganizing your sole proprietorship company as an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.